About the Attractions in Mallorca

-In recent years, Mallorca has become increasingly popular with cyclists, thanks to it's mild winters and varied terrain.
-There are the Tramuntana mountains to explore for the brave, and charming lanes and coastal cycle paths for those looking for something more leisurely.
+In recent years, Mallorca has become increasingly popular with cyclists thanks to its mild winters and varied terrain.
+There are the Serra de Tramuntana mountains to explore for the brave, and charming lanes and coastal cycle paths for those looking for something more leisurely.
 The north west of Mallorca is the most popular, be sure to check out the scenic towns of Valldemossa, Deià and Sóller whilst you are at it.
 Alcúdia and Pollença are also desirable spots for keen cyclists, so much so Bradley Wiggins has a base there.
-It is possible to hire a bike at most places on the island and there is a range of bikes available so even the most amateur cyclist can explore the island’s beautiful countryside by bike.
+It is possible to hire a bike in almost every town on the island and there is a range of bikes available so even the most amateur cyclist can explore the island’s beautiful countryside by bike.

 Mallorca is gaining a reputation for its first class restaurants and local gastronomy, there are even several Michelin starred restaurants popping up all over the island.
-Many local chefs who have trained overseas and made a name for themselves have returned to Mallorca to set up restaurants in the small inland towns.
-These restaurants tend to offer a five course tasting menu and is an excellent way of sampling local cuisine at very reasonable prices.
+Many local chefs who have trained overseas and made a name for themselves have returned to the island to set up restaurants serving up traditional Mallorcan cuisine with an innovative twist.
+These restaurants tend to offer tasting menus, which are an excellent way of sampling local cuisine at very reasonable prices.

-Find yourself swept along by the atmosphere of a traditional fiesta and you will get a completely different picture of Mallorca.
+Join in one of the many traditional fiestas in Mallorca and you will be completely enchanted by the island and its people.
 Many of the festivals are religious or agricultural in origin and a few date back to the time of the Christian conquest.
-Every town and village has its saint's day, whose eve (revelta) is marked by a verbena, a street party with music, dancing, fireworks, fancy dress and, of course, a Spanish feast.
-Battles are acted out between devils and heroic women, or Christians and Moors; people prance about as horses, and a good time is had by all.
-For more information on events during your stay in Mallorca, check our Events Calendar, but note that events and their programmes are rarely published much in advance.
+Every town and village has its saint's day, whose eve (revelta) is marked by a verbena (a street party) with music, dancing, fireworks, fancy dress and, of course, a Spanish feast.
+Battles are acted out between devils and heros or Christians and Moors and a good time is had by all.
 Public transport is good and well linked, especially in the holiday resorts, if you don't have access to your own wheels.

-There are two big mountainous areas in Mallorca, the main one being the Tramuntana mountains that run up the west coast.
+There are several natural parks in Mallorca.
+The main one are the Serra de Tramuntana mountains that run up the west coast.
 The highest peak is 1445 metres and the whole area has World Heritage Status from UNESCO.
 There are great walking trails to be explored, and the small hilly roads are very popular with cyclists and car road trippers.
-The other main area is the Llevent Natural Park in the north east, where the rugged hilly landscape overlooks the coast.
-There are several marked trails through the park for hikers.
+The other main area is the Llevant Natural Park in the north east, where the rugged hilly landscape overlooks the coast.

-Drive (or walk) to a hilltop sanctuary to experience 'the other Mallorca' - peace and quiet far away from the crowds.
-There are several ermitas, hermitages, santuaries and monastries dotted throughout Mallorca, mainly dating back to Medieval times.
+Drive (or walk) to a hilltop sanctuary to experience 'the other Mallorca' which provides peace and quiet far away from the crowds.
+There are several chapels, hermitages, sanctuaries and monasteries dotted throughout the island, mainly dating back to medieval times.
 Originally inhabited by monks, they were places of pilgrimage.
-Nowadays, they provide excellent starting points for hikes, and you can spend the night in some of them in fairly basic but cheap rooms.
+Nowadays, they provide excellent starting points for hikes, and you can spend the night in some of them in fairly basic but cheap accommodation.

-The Palma to Soller vintage train ride is one the most popular day trips on Mallorca.
-The immaculately-kept trains use vintage wooden carriages that run along a 27 km narrow gauge railway through valleys full of olive, orange and almond groves to the beautiful town of Soller, deep within the Tramuntana mountains.
-A connecting tram ride takes you on a short 5 km trip to Port de Soller and the west coast's only sandy beaches.
+The Palma to Sóller vintage train ride is one the most popular day trips in Mallorca.
+The immaculately kept antique wooden carriages run along a 27 km narrow gauge railway through valleys full of olive, orange and almond groves to the beautiful town of Sóller, deep within the Tramuntana mountains.
+A connecting tram ride takes you on a short 5 km trip to Port de Sóller which has one of the west coast's only sandy beaches.

 There are some beautiful unspoilt villages to visit in Mallorca.
-Try Deia and Valldemossa, hidden in the hills of the Tramuntana mountain range which have attracted some of the most affluent visitors to the island for decades.
+Try the legendary towns of Deià and Valldemossa, hidden in the hills of the Tramuntana mountain range which have attracted some of the most affluent visitors to the island for decades.
 Sóller has amazing architectural gems and a rich history although it is mostly famous for its orange and lemon groves.
-Pollença, in the north is another beauty, filled with little lanes, pretty squares and impressive buildings.
-On the agricultural plain right in the middle of Mallorca, the village of Sineu has a wonderful market on Wednesday mornings.
-In the north east is Arta, and in the south east is Santanyi - both are arty little towns with pretty medieval centres and historical buildings.
+Pollença, in the north, is another beauty filled with little lanes, pretty squares and attractive historical buildings.
+On the agricultural plain right in the middle of Mallorca, the quiet village of Sineu boasts the most wonderful traditional Spanish market on Wednesday mornings.
+Arta, in the north east, and Santanyi, in the south east, are arty little towns with pretty medieval centres and historical buildings.

 Wine & vineyards

-Mallorca is quietly building a reputation for fine wines; since the 1990's local winemakers have turned the industry around and are now producing some pretty stunning wines.
-Native grapes include Callet, Manto Negro and Moll, and these are generally blended with imported grape varieties to produce full bodied reds and fresh rose and whites.
-Plenty of the vineyards are open for tours and tastings, and even if you don't have time to visit, we'd recommend you try a bottle at one of the local restaurants - not many bottles make it off the island!
+Mallorca is quietly building a reputation for fine wines.
+Since the 1990s, local winemakers have turned the industry around and are now producing award-winning stunning wines.
+Native grapes include Callet, Manto Negro and Moll, and these are generally blended with imported grape varieties to produce full bodied reds and fresh rose and thirst quenching whites.
+Plenty of the vineyards are open for tours and tastings.
+Even if you don't have time to visit, we'd recommend you try a bottle at one of the local restaurants as not many bottles make it off the island.

 Location: Mallorca Island